Sector Update: Consumer Stocks Mixed Pre-Bell Thursday

-Consumer stocks were mixed pre-bell Thursday as the Consumer Staples Select Sector SPDR Fund (XLP) was down 0.3% and the Consumer Discretionary Select Sector SPDR Fund (XLY) was up 0.4% recently.
+Consumer stocks were mixed pre-bell Thursday, with the Consumer Staples Select Sector SPDR Fund (XLP) 0.3% higher and the Consumer Discretionary Select Sector SPDR Fund (XLY) recently down 0.4%.

-Domino's Pizza (DPZ) fell past 14% after saying it expects to miss its 2024 target of opening 925 international outlets by up to 275 stores as its Domino's Pizza Enterprises franchisee faces challenges in both store openings and closures.
-The company also temporarily suspended its target of over 1,100 global net stores.
+Unilever (UL) shares rose more than 6% after its reported Q2 underlying sales growth of 3.9%, with volume growth increasing to 2.9%.

-Leslie's (LESL) said late Wednesday it expects fiscal Q3 adjusted diluted earnings of $0.32 to $0.33 per share.
-Analysts polled by Capital IQ expect $0.42.
-The company also lowered its fiscal 2024 guidance for adjusted EPS and sales.
-Leslie's was down more than 19% pre-bell.
+Hasbro (HAS) reported Q2 adjusted earnings of $1.22 per diluted share, up from $0.49 a year earlier.
+Hasbro shares advanced more than 7% premarket.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.